KothriKoders/EPICs/README.md

 # Team Members and Contribution

 1. Chintan Basrani
-⋅⋅ - Designing and implementing the registration page frontend ⋅⋅ - Linking registration form submission data to user database ⋅⋅ - Creation and testing of different roles ⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅-Admin
+* Designing and implementing the registration page frontend
+* Linking registration form submission data to user database
-⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅*Teacher
-⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅*Student
+* Creation and testing of different roles

 2. Souvik Maity

-..* Responsible for implementing the login page and Django admin panel
+* Responsible for implementing the login page and Django admin panel
-..* Implemented user authentication using Django authentication via user model designed in Django and login required for content viewing
+* Implemented user authentication using Django authentication via user model designed in Django and login required for content viewing
-..* Added SVG animation using anime-js on the login form and form control using bootstrap
+* Added SVG animation using anime-js on the login form and form control using bootstrap

-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
-4. And another item.

-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

-* Unordered list can use asterisks
-- Or minuses
-+ Or pluses
+3. M.S Surya
+* Designed homepage and its various features such as

+  * Event Carousel
+  * Announcements
+* Responsible for making class listing on home page and linking it to each class’s respective content.

+4. Hershil Piplani
+* Designed the base model of home page
+* Designed the navbar and footer of each page and handled the navigation on-click of the navbar
+* Designed and implemented the display of faculty members

+5. Krati Chordia
+* Designing and implementing the curriculum page
+* Animation creation and control of curriculum page
+* Testing UI and fixing visual glitches to make the website look smoother

+6. Arpit Porwal
+* Designing and implementing the curriculum page
+* Helped in managing comments and replies on the front end
+* Responsible for ensuring UI consistency sitewide (fonts, button design, color scheme, etc)

+7. Ayush Patra
+* Setting up sqlite using Django models
+* Moderation of content and comments.
+* Resolving urls of pages

+8. Simoni Agarwal
+* Setting up sqlite using Django models
+* Moderation of content and comments.
+* Save path control of uploaded content

+9. Tiasha Majumdar
+* Writing content and descriptions for the entire website
+* Designing and implementing the feedback page
+* Helping manage downloadable site content (lectures and class notes) and linking it to the database

+10. Aditya Raj Handa
+* Designing and implementing the registration page and the form validations associated with it
+* Responsible for managing downloadable content (class notes, lectures, etc)
+* Design and  implementation of comment system